finom/docs.vovk.dev/docs/controller.md

 }
 ```

-Back-end Services can inject other Back-end services (as well as Isomorphic Services explained in separate article of this documentation!!!!!).
+Back-End Service Classes can inject other Back-End Services (as well as so-called Isomorphic Service Classes explained in [separate article of this documentation](./project-structure)).

 ```ts
 // /src/modules/user/UserService.ts